Public Servant Reportedly Made Over GH¢427 Million in Unearned Salaries in Less Than 3 Years

 Minority accuses NPRA of defying RTI law, claims lack of transparency

-Of this amount, Kpodo benefited from more than half of this amount, which was the GH¢427 million.
+Of this amount, Kpodo benefited from more than half of that amount, standing at an estimated GH¢427 million.

-To put the scale of the alleged theft in perspective, the GH¢427 million was more than the budgetary allocation to the Transport Ministry, which was given GH¢151 million.
+To put the scale of the alleged theft in perspective, the amount was more than the budgetary allocation to the Transport Ministry of GH¢151 million.

 Read also